Codecademy/docs/content/general/concepts/data-science/terms/data-warehouse/data-warehouse.md

   - 'paths/data-science'
 ---

 A **data warehouse** is a collection of stored data resources that are designed for use in analysis and business intelligence applications.
-The term data warehousing refers to the development of these data resources from existing or new sources of data.
+The term **data warehousing** refers to the development of these data resources from existing or new sources of data.

 The use of data warehousing is a relatively recent development.
-It is a tool that has grown out of the widespread adoption of analytics by businesses and the growing need to have the data that is being collected available in a final form for the use in business intelligence applications, such as Power BI.
+It is a tool that has grown out of businesses' widespread adoption of analytics and the growing need to have the data that is being collected available in a final form for the use in business intelligence applications, such as Power BI.

 ## Implementation